kaband/PSMame-Screensaver/README.md

   * Should be launched as administrator in order to edit mame_scr.ini file copied into c:\windows\system32
 * Once configuration is set.
 Select Screensaver tab.
 * Set Screensaver Timeout value and click [Setup Screensaver] button
 * Done.
-See details below to understand options.
+See Configuration tab and Screensaver tab for details.

 **Usage**
- * When the screensaver is running, mame functions normally.
+ * When the screensaver is running, MAME functions normally.
 You can play the game that is running, but once the runtime value is reached it will exit the rom.
  * In order to exit the screensaver use the key mapped to exit mame.
 Escape key is the default mapping to exit mame.

 **Configuration Tab**